 Asked what she expects the experience to be like, Sky surmises, “No two days will look the same.
 My prior experience conducting research and working in nonprofits tells me to always expect the unexpected.”

 As one of only 70 fellows selected from 1,500 applicants, Sky knew the odds were long, but an enduring interest in research prompted her to apply.
 At the School of Social Work, her favorite class was Social Work Research, and she chose the Social Enterprise Administration method because she wanted to learn program evaluation and management practices.
-Her second-year field placement, at the Anti-Violence Project, focused on policy implementation and program needs-assessments.
+Her second-year practicum placement, at the Anti-Violence Project, focused on policy implementation and program needs-assessments.

 As applicants were winnowed down, Sky conveyed to her interviewers how important it was to include social workers on the research team.